10up/classifai/README.md

 * PHP 7.4+
 * [WordPress](http://wordpress.org) 6.6+
 * To utilize the NLU Language Processing functionality, you will need an active [IBM Watson](https://cloud.ibm.com/registration) account.
-* To utilize the ChatGPT, Embeddings, Text to Speech or Speech to Text Language Processing functionality or DALL·E Image Processing functionality, you will need an active [OpenAI](https://platform.openai.com/signup) account.
+* To utilize the ChatGPT, Embeddings, Text to Speech or Speech to Text Language Processing functionality or Image Generation functionality, you will need an active [OpenAI](https://platform.openai.com/signup) account.
 * To utilize the Azure AI Vision Image Processing functionality or Text to Speech Language Processing functionality, you will need an active [Microsoft Azure](https://signup.azure.com/signup) account.
 * To utilize the Azure OpenAI Language Processing functionality, you will need an active [Microsoft Azure](https://signup.azure.com/signup) account and you will need to [apply](https://aka.ms/oai/access) for OpenAI access.
 * To utilize the Google Gemini Language Processing functionality, you will need an active [Google Gemini](https://ai.google.dev/tutorials/setup) account.